wp-plugins/jquery-archive-list-widget/readme.txt

 2. Here you can see a list of archives and its month archives expanded.

 == Change Log ==

+= 1.4.1 =
+* Solved Javascript bug where in some configurations, months and posts links were not working.

 = 1.4 =
 * Updated i10n functions to Wordpress 3.5, no more deprecations warning should appear with i10n stuff.